josia-john/ExoScanner/README.md

 # ExoScanner
-A CLI-tool to analyze an image-series for exoplanet transits.
+This is a Fork of ExoScanner with a GUI to analyze an image-series for exoplanet transits.

 ## What is this?
 ExoScanner is a software which can analyze image-series recorded by amateurs